 How you’ll spend your time and reward your curiosity

-A 50+ year heritage of polar travel
+A 50+ year heritage of Antarctic travel

-On September 20, 1958, Lars-Eric Lindblad, considered by many to be the “father of ecotourism,” opened the doors to his new company, Lindblad travel. in New York City.
+On September 20, 1958, Lars-Eric Lindblad, considered by many to be the “father of ecotourism,” opened the doors to his new company, Lindblad Travel in New York City.
 As his company grew, he looked for new places on the map.
 In 1966 he brought the first group of “citizen explorers” to Antarctica.
 He initially operated his pioneering voyages with chartered vessels.
 However, within two years he decided to build his own ship—to run expeditions the way he wanted, and to exercise the level of control and reliability he considered vital.

 Over the subsequent 50+ years since, under the direction of his son, Sven Lindblad, our collective polar intelligence has grown exponentially through consecutive voyages.
 As a result, we know Antarctica to a greater degree than any other company voyaging there.

 The 148-guest National Geographic Explorer and 126-guest National Geographic Endurance and National Geographic Resolution are purpose-built Antarctic expedition ships designed to safely explore Antarctica—the most remote, wild place on the planet.
 They are fully stabilized, ice-class vessels with ice-strengthened hulls strong enough to push through the Antarctic ice.
 Their construction and the caliber of their Icemaster Captains and veteran expedition teams are your assurances of safety.
 Plus, they are equipped with a roster of cool tools for exploration—enabling you to see, do, and experience more in Antarctica.

 Actively explore every day